SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 The main focus is on the following integration points:

-* Simple standalone interface protected with FORM authentication and Signgle Sign-On with SAP Hybris Cloud for Customer shows status of the application
+* Simple standalone interface protected with FORM authentication and Single Sign-On with SAP Hybris Cloud for Customer shows status of the application
-* Setting up connectivity for System to System integration using OData API - used in order to fetch the Service Reqeust tickets
+* Setting up connectivity for System to System integration using OData API - used in order to fetch the Service Request tickets
 * Exposing services on the SAP Cloud Platform and consuming these services in SAP Hybris Cloud for Customer - used in order to integrate the native HTML mashup with the Java application backend
 * Developing and Configuring Extension Application UIs in SAP Hybris Cloud for Customer - in order to show Ticket Duplicate Finder interface in ticket processing screen
 * Receiving event notifications upon business object changes in SAP Hybris Cloud for Customer - in order to implement real time ticket replication and analysis